openreferral/specification/docs/hsds/api_reference.md

 ## Query Parameters and Filters

-Many API endpoints defined in this API reference contain query parameters &ndash; allowing users to filter results by various dimensions.
+Many API endpoints defined in this API reference contain query parameters allowing users to filter results by various dimensions.
 For example, calls to the `/services` endpoint can include a  `modified_after` query parameter to only include results modified on or after the supplied value.

-Query parameters are intended to be *cumulative* in their effect.
-This can be thought of as a boolean `AND`, where the results fulfill the conditions of all supplied query parameters.
+Query parameters are *cumulative* in their effect, behaving as a boolean `AND` where the results fulfill the conditions of all supplied query parameters.
 For example, the following query will produce results which match `taxonomy_id=XXX` AND `organization_id=YYY`:

 ```
 /services?taxonomy_id=XXX&organization_id=YYY
 ```

+All APIs wishing to comply with this specification must ensure that query parameters are cumulative in their effect.

 ## Metadata